carpentries-incubator/geospatial-python/_extras/guide.md

 ### Episode 7

 - Loading the crop fields polygons `data/brpgewaspercelen_definitief_2020.gpkg` is not recommended, because it takes quite some time (about several minutes), and may crush the Jupyter terminal.
-- The cut version of fields: `data/cropped_field.shp` is required for later episodes.
+- The cut version of fields: `cropped_field.shp` is required for later episodes.

 ### Episode 8